|Paris in 3 days|

 expensive or not valid on weekends.

 - how to get to Disney?
+All the information is here.
 The easiest way is to take RER trains (RER A) and get off at "Marne la Vallée-Chessy".
 The trip will take about 1 hour and it will cost you 14,60 EUR (return).
 During school holidays, there is less traffic and you can try to drive there: it should be a bit quicker, a lot friendlier, but the car-park costs 15 EUR.

 think about leaving the Eiffel Tower out of your schedule.
 This